viamrobotics/docs/docs/how-tos/image-data.md

 ## Collect image data and sync it to the cloud

-Adding the data management service to your machine allows you to be able capture and sync data:
+Adding the data management service to your machine enables you to capture and sync data:

 {{< gif webm_src="/how-tos/capture-images.webm" mp4_src="/how-tos/capture-images.mp4" alt="Configuring data management for a camera in the viam app" max-width="600px" class="aligncenter" >}}